Jo-R/HooksTalk/hooks.md

 - only call hooks from react fxs not regular js - this one is pretty easy 😊
 - only call hooks at the top level: don't call them inside loops, conditions or nested functions
   - call order cf its an array (or linked list) stuff https://codesandbox.io/s/izqhl
+  - SO WHAT AM I GONNA SAY AOUT THIS?
 - most common sighting of linter warnings: missing dependencies in useEffect - quote some stuff from the docs here as well probably
   - https://codesandbox.io/s/hooks-talk-useeffect-and-dependencies-c1b1c
   - so we move the set timeout to useEffect since we want to run it once state has actually changed
   - and if we have no dependencies it works
-  - but I don't want to run it every render, just after word has changed -> we don't get anything happen when the props also change
+  - but I don't want to run it every render, just after word has changed -> we don't get anything happen when the props also change so we get the wrong message
   - so we either:
     - add the function as a dep and wrap in useCallback
     - move the function inside useEffect